MAT 098 Elementary Algebra 3 SH

 MAT 141 Foundational Discrete Mathematics 3 SH

 An in-depth introduction to discrete structures and processes such as counting techniques, sequences, indexed summations, propositional and predicate logic, introductory recursion, sets, relations, functions, graph theory, and connections among these topics.
 This course is prerequisite to MAT 207: Proofs and MAT 304: Discrete Mathematics for Computer Science.
-Prerequisite: MAT 133 or MAT 170.
-MAT 170 can be taken concurrently with MAT 141.
+Prerequisite: B or better in MAT 100 or appropriate placement.
 Competency: Quantitative Reasoning.

 MAT 150, 151 Mathematics Seminar I and II 0.5 SH each

 During the first semester, MAT 150 is designed to introduce mathematics majors to the university and the math department.
 Through this course they will learn about the breadth of topics that constitute mathematics and the particular interests of the mathematics faculty.
 They will also learn how to navigate and utilize the resources available to them through the university and they will become familiar with what is expected of them as college students.
 In the second semester, students will not only hear lectures from mathematics faculty, but will also be responsible for preparing and presenting material.
 The seminar is required of first-year math majors.
 Students may take each semester of the seminar a maximum of one time for credit.
 MAT 150, fall semester, MAT 151, spring semester.
 Prerequisite: For MAT 150: Declared major in mathematics or MAT 100 or general education mathematics placement.
 Prerequisite: For MAT 151: MAT 150; Grading: MAT 150, “P/F”; MAT 151, “A”-“F.” May not be used toward general education mathematics requirement.
 May not be used toward mathematics elective credit.
 Competency: First Year Navigation.